asamallab/ReCAnt/README.md

-# A comprehensive resource on chemicals used in aquaculture and their ecotoxicity
+# An extensive resource on chemicals used in aquaculture and their ecotoxicity

 ## Contributors